 We pay for insurance to protect what matters most—our health, our homes, and our property.
 Unfortunately, after a disaster like a hurricane or a flood, many people will find that their insurer refuses to pay their claim or disputes the amount their claim is worth.

 If your insurance claim has been wrongfully denied or if your insurer wants to pay less than you deserve, you need experienced legal representation to fight for your right to insurance coverage.
-At Brandner Law Firm, we’re not afraid to take the insurance companies to court to ensure that you receive the coverage you deserve.
+At Mike Brandner Injury Attorneys, we’re not afraid to take the insurance companies to court to ensure that you receive the coverage you deserve.

 Why Has My Insurance Claim Been Denied?

 Under Louisiana law, your insurance company has a duty to pay your claim if you have submitted satisfactory proof of your loss.